 Today’s Reading: John 14:23-31

-O God our merciful Father, who taught the hearts of Your faithful people by sending to them the light of Your Holy Spirit, bring us by the same Spirit to have a right judgment in all things and evermore to rejoice in His holy comfort; through Jesus Christ, Your Son, our Lord, who with You and the Holy Spirit lives and reigns, one God, now and forever.
+O God, on this day You once taught the hearts of Your faithful people by sending them the light of Your Holy Spirit.
+Grant us in our day by the same Spirit to have a right understanding in all things and evermore to rejoice in His holy consolation; through Jesus Christ, Your Son, our Lord, who lives and reigns with You and the Holy Spirit, one God, now and forever.
 Amen.
-(Collect of the Day for Pentecost)
+(Collect for the Day of Pentecost)